m23leung/zombie-apocalypse/README.md

 - creatures’ positions:
 - none

-READ textfiles/example.txt
+READ testfiles/example.txt
-- You can use any textfile on your computer.
+- You can use any .txt file on your computer.
 The program will execute all the valid commands within.
+- There are some samples test files in testfiles folder (Ex: testfiles/example.txt).

 EXIT
 - Will close the program